Benign paroxysmal positional vertigo: Cause

 An episode of BPPV may be triggered by dehydration, such as that caused by diarrhea.
-For this reason, it commonly occurs in people with post-operative diarrhea induced by post-operative antibiotics.

 BPPV is one of the most common vestibular disorders in people presenting with dizziness; a migraine is implicated in idiopathic cases.
 Proposed mechanisms linking the two are genetic factors and vascular damage to the labyrinth.

 Although BPPV can occur at any age, it is most often seen in people older than the age of 60.
-Besides aging, there are no major risk factors known for BPPV, although previous episodes of head trauma, or the inner ear infection labyrinthitis, may predispose to the future development of BPPV.
+Besides aging, there are no major risk factors known for BPPV, although previous episodes of head trauma, preexisting disorders, or the inner ear infection labyrinthitis, may predispose to the future development of BPPV.

 Mechanism

 The inside of the ear is composed of an organ called the vestibular labyrinth.
 The vestibular labyrinth includes three semicircular canals, which contain fluids and fine hairlike sensors that act as a monitor to the rotations of the head.
 Other important structures in the inner ear includes the otolith organs, the utricle and saccule, that contain calcium carbonate crystals(otoconia) that are sensitive to gravity.

 The crystals may dislodge from the utricle (an otolith organ) and settle within the semicircular canals.
 When there is motion, the displaced otoconia shift within the endolymph of semicircular canals, causing an unbalanced (with respect to the opposite ear) stimulus, causing symptoms of BPPV.